On Ilmanen's multiplicity-one conjecture for mean curvature flow with type-I mean curvature: Introduction

 \begin{conj}(Ilmanen \cite{[Il]}\cite{[I2]}, the multiplicity-one conjecture) For a smooth one-parameter family of closed embedded surfaces in $\RR^3$ flowing by mean curvature, every tangent flow at the first singular time has multiplicity one. \end{conj}

 Moreover, Ilmanen pointed out that the multiplicity-one conjecture implies a conjecture on the asymptotic structure of self-shrinkers in $\RR^3$, and the latter conjecture has been confirmed recently by L. Wang \cite{[WangLu]}.
-If the initial hypersurface is mean convex or satisfies the Andrews condition, then the multiplicity-one conjecture holds (c.f.
-White \cite{[White00]}, Haslhofer-Kleiner \cite{[HK13]}, Andrews \cite{[Andrews]}).
+If the initial hypersurface is mean convex or satisfies the Andrews condition, then the multiplicity-one conjecture holds (cf. White \cite{[White00]}, Haslhofer-Kleiner \cite{[HK13]}, Andrews \cite{[Andrews]}).
 Recently, A. Sun \cite{[Sun]} proved that the generic singularity of mean curvature flow of closed embedded surfaces in $\RR^3$ modelled by closed self-shrinkers with multiplicity has multiplicity one.
-In general the multiplicity-one conjecture is still wide open .
-In this paper, using the techniques from our previous work \cite{[LW]} we confirm the multiplicity-one conjecture under the assumption that the mean curvature is of type-$I$.
+In general the multiplicity-one conjecture is still wide open.
+It is well-known to experts that this conjecture holds if the second fundamental form $A$ is of type-$I$.
+The main contribution of this paper is to confirm the multiplicity-one conjecture under the assumption that the mean curvature is of type-$I$, which is a much weaker condition.

 To state our result, we first introduce some notations.
 A hypersurface $\x: \Si^n \ri \RR^{n+1}$ is called a self-shrinker, if $\x$ satisfies the equation

 If $\Si$ is a self-shrinker, then we call $\Si_t:=\sqrt{-t}\,\Si \,(t<0)$ a self-shrinker flow.
 The main theorem of this paper is the following result.